Nanopublication/nanopub-website/src/pages/sessions.md

 - The meetings are open to everyone and invitations are sent out by email.
 Subscribe to our [Google Group](https://groups.google.com/g/nanopub-users/) by hitting _Ask to join group_ and be notified.

 Upcoming sessions: 21 Jan, 25 Feb.

+## Nano Session #19

+_21 January 2025, 16:00 CET_

+Speakers:
+- [Anne Fouilloux ](https://www.simula.no/people/annef) on "Can _Science Live_ Break free from the Publishing Trap?
+Unlocking Research Findings for Action and Innovation." (presentation)
+- Second slot: open

 ## Nano Session #18